Many people are reporting the loss of multiple followers on Twitter.

 Following the permanent suspension of US President Trump’s twitter account, it now appears that Twitter is suspending or removing many other Twitter accounts.
 This manifests itself in people losing followers.
 Twitter had earlier permanently suspended Steve Bannon for inciting violence, but people report having their account terminated without explanation.
 This is trial without jury, but this is not as bad as the loss of habeus corpus and the detention of Julian Assange in a top security jail in Britain, which has abandoned habeus corpus without public discussion.
 Britain is moving in a sinister direction.

 [2 Feb 2020 update: Shiva’s Twitter account has been ‘suspended’.
 He was a candidate for the Republican Party in the US election in November 2020.
-One person’s comment.]
+One person’s comment.
+3 Oct 2024 update: it has been restored since Elon Musk purchased Twitter and renamed it as X.com]

 I began a random list when I came across this phenomenon.
 I do not know the following people but I am simply linking to their tweets about loss of followers: